 and history is my compass.

-I was also honored to receive the Ray Swanson Memorial Award for this piece.
+2024 was a pivotal year for me.
+I participated in my first Cowboy Artists of America show, and was honored to receive the Ray Swanson Memorial Award for my heartfelt painting, Bearers of the Legacy.
 The award recognizes “a work of art that best communicates a moment in time and captures the emotion of that moment.”
 It was presented by Ray’s daughter, Pam Swanson and my cowboy hero, the one and only Red Steagle.
 A moment I won’t forget.

 The Cowboy Artists of America mission is -